te25son/Swole-V2/README.md

 Setup the environment by running `just setup`, and then activate the virtual environment with `poetry shell`.

 You should now be able to run all the commands available within the project.
-Try it out by opening the development database's UI with `db dev ui`.
+Try it out by opening the development database's UI with `just dev-ui`, running the local development server with `just run`, or running the tests with `just test`.